-By using a projection or large video screen as a backdrop, it becomes possible to make imaginative transitions from one scene to another, and create scenery that would be difficult or impossible to create using traditional methods.
+Using projection or LED walls as a backdrop, it becomes possible to make imaginative transitions from one scene to another, and create scenery that would be difficult or impossible to create using traditional methods.

 In the example below I was asked to create a street scene and the interior of a record store as an extension to the physical scenery that had been created for a cruise ship show.
-The visuals are played on a large LED screen at the back of the stage, and include animated elements such as a sunrise/sunset, moving clouds, rain and transitions between scenes.
+The visuals are played on a large LED wall at the rear of the stage, and include animated elements such as a sunrise/sunset, moving clouds, rain and transitions between scenes.

-Scenic visuals for Soul'd musical show on a Marella cruise ship.
+Scenic visuals for Soul'd musical show on a Marella cruise ship, produced for RWS Global.

 By adding motion to a background scene, we can create the illusion that actors on the stage are in motion, whether that be flying through clouds, sailing on an ocean, or driving in a car for example.